 - Using a sharp knife, divide the dough into 15 equal pieces. (see note 5)

 - Roll the dough into smooth balls and place in a lined and greased baking tray - my baking tray measured 20cm x 30cm or 8" x 12 ".
-Cover with a damp tea towel and allow the hot cross buns to proof for a further 30 minutes.
+Cover with a damp tea towel and allow them to proof for a further 30 minutes.

 For the chocolate crosses: